yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 07/2025 I gave an invited talk "Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims" at [the Eighth FEVER Workshop](https://fever.ai/workshop.html).

 - 07/2025 I moderated the panel discussion "Careers in NLP" at the ACL 2025 industry track.

-- 07/2025 I gave an invited talk "Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims" at [the Eighth FEVER Workshop](https://fever.ai/workshop.html).
+- 07/2025 I gave a tutorial together with my collaborators on "AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation" at [the IT:U Summer school 2025 on NLP](https://it-u.at/en/itu-summer-school-2025-on-nlp/).

 - 07/2025 I gave an invited lecture at the Beijing University Summer School on AI & Medcine Research.